prof-rossetti/nyu-info-2335-201905/notes/python/packages/pandas.md

 The Pandas `DataFrame` datatype represents a table of data, like a spreadsheet.

 #### Creating Data Frames

+We're able to transform different types of data structures (e.g. a list of lists, a dictionary of lists, etc.) into a Pandas data frame.

 When using a list to create a new data frame, each entry in the list represents another row in the table: